Public Distribution System (India): Center state responsibilities

+Under the NFSA, the central government is responsible for financing the subsidy necessary for meeting the state-wise NFSA coverage targets.
 The central and state governments share the responsibility of regulating the PDS.
 While the central government is responsible for procurement, storage, transportation, and bulk allocation of food grains, state governments hold the responsibility for distributing the same to the consumers through the established network of fair price shops (FPSs).
-State governments are also responsible for operational responsibilities including allocation and identification of families below the poverty line, issue of ration cards, and supervision and monitoring the functioning of FPSs.
+State governments are also responsible for operational responsibilities of the NFSA including identification of eligible families in compliance with NFSA coverage targets, issue of ration cards, and monitoring of the distribution system.